FierroPablo/Google/Quiz/Professional Cloud Architect/Analyzing and Optimizing Technical and Business Processes.md

 You are asked to implement a lift and shift operation for Cymbal Direct’s Social Media Highlighting service.
 You compose a Terraform configuration file to build all the necessary Google Cloud resources.
 What is the next step in the Terraform workflow for this effort?

 -Run terraform plan to verify the contents of the Terraform configuration file.
+_(Incorrect.
+You should run the init command before you run the plan command.)_

 -Commit the configuration file to your software repository.